 Factors like your industry, product or service, and your target audience all weigh in on your ability to convert visitors into leads, and leads into customers.

-The chart above reveals that the average conversion rate falls around 2.35%.
-The keyword here is average.
+The chart above reveals that the median conversion rate is 2.35%.
+The keyword here is median.

-A closer look reveals that the top 25% are converting at 5.31% and above, while the top 10% is looking at 11.45% and above, but, it’s important to realize this graphic is focusing on conversion rates on the account as a whole, not single landing pages.
+A closer look reveals that the top 25% are converting at 5.31% and above, while the top 10% are at 11.45% and above, but, it’s important to realize this graphic is focusing on conversion rates on the account as a whole, not single landing pages.

 I recently came across a quote during one of my Pinterest-binges that lends itself really well to this situation: